paul-hammant/ContinuousIsolation.com/README.md

 # Technologies

-This is a [Hugo](https://gohugo.io/getting-started/installing/) site that autodeploys on commit.
+This is a [Hugo](https://gohugo.io/getting-started/installing/) site that auto-deploys on commit.

 Articles are in the content/ folder.
 You'll need a TOML front-matter section (copy one of the others).
 Hugo uses [blackfriday](https://github.com/russross/blackfriday) markdown syntax.